EvergineTeam/Samples/README.md

 # WaveEngine 3.1 Samples

-This repo contains all the samples code that is part of any topic under the new WaveEngine 3.1 version based on .NET 5.
+This repository contains all the samples code that are part of any topic under the new WaveEngine 3.1 version based on .NET 5.

-We are using different github repositories to make easy to download each of them individually.
-The complete list of samples is using WaveEngine 3.1 and to build this you only need to restore the nuget devependecies and build the project respectively.
+We are using different Github repositories to make it easy to download each of them individually.
+The complete list of samples is using WaveEngine 3.1 and to build these you only need to restore the Nuget dependencies and build the project respectively.

 # Samples list.